Growing Up – For Adults

 Option 1 – the default option – is to choose not to examine your thinking patterns and habits or the ongoing influences that continue to shape you.

-By turning your gaze away from yourself and choosing not to keep growing, by default you’ll tend to focus (since you have to put your attention somewhere) on the things “out there” that you can’t do anything about.
+By turning your gaze away from yourself and allowing your attention to drift, by default you’ll tend to focus (since you have to put your attention somewhere) on the things “out there” that you can’t do anything about.

 Beware.
 The result will be a life you don't have much control over.
 It’s a life in which you’re likely to feel like a victim, like things are happening to you and around you that you have no way of influencing.